-- (a) Prior to the initial status conference with the Court, counsel shall meet and discuss the application of the discovery process set forth in the Federal Rules of Civil Procedure and these Principles to their specific case.
-Among the issues to be discussed are: - (1) the identification of relevant and discoverable ESI and documents, including methods for identifying an initial subset of sources of ESI and documents that are most likely to contain the relevant and discoverable information as well as methodologies for culling the relevant and discoverable ESI and documents from that initial subset (see Principle 2.05);
+- (a) Prior to the initial status conference with the Court, counsel shall meet to discuss the application of the discovery process set forth in the Federal Rules of Civil Procedure and these Principles to their specific case.
+Among the issues to be discussed are: - (1) the scope of discoverable ESI and documents to be preserved by the parties; - (2) the plan(s) for identification and preservation of discoverable ESI and documents, including methods for identifying an initial subset of sources

-- (2) the scope of discoverable ESI and documents to be preserved by the parties; - (3) the formats for preservation and production of ESI and documents; - (4) the potential for conducting discovery in phases or stages as a method for reducing costs and burden; and - (5) the potential need for a protective order and any procedures to which the parties might agree for handling inadvertent production of privileged information and other privilege waiver issues pursuant to Rule 502(d) or (e) of the Federal Rules of Evidence. - (b) Disputes regarding ESI that counsel for the parties are unable to resolve shall be presented to the Court at the initial status conference, Fed.
+- of ESI and documents that are most likely to contain the discoverable information, as well as methodologies for culling the discoverable ESI and documents from that initial subset (see Principle 2.05); - (3) the format(s) for preservation and production of discoverable ESI and documents; - (4) the potential for conducting discovery in phases or stages as a means of reducing cost and burden; and - (5) the potential need for a protective order and any procedures to which the parties might agree for handling the production of privileged information and other privilege waiver issues pursuant to Rule 502(d) or (e) of the Federal Rules of Evidence. - (b) Disputes regarding ESI that counsel for the parties are unable to resolve shall be presented to the Court at the initial status conference, the Fed.
 R. Civ.
-P. Rule 16(b) Scheduling Conference, or as soon as possible thereafter. - (c) The attorneys for each party shall review and understand how their client's data is stored and retrieved before the meet and confer discussions in order to determine what issues must be addressed during the meet and confer discussions. - (d) If the Court determines that any counsel or party in a case has failed to cooperate and participate in good faith in the meet and confer process or is impeding the purpose of these Principles, the Court may require additional discussions prior to the commencement of discovery, and may impose sanctions, if appropriate.
+P. Rule 16(b) Scheduling Conference, or as soon as possible thereafter.
+Consistent with Rule 16(b)(3)(B)(v), the Court should consider directing, either on its own or at the request of one or more of the parties, that before moving for an order relating to discovery, the parties must request a conference with the Court. - (c) The attorneys for each party shall review and understand, or consult with someone with the appropriate expertise who shall review and understand, how the client's discoverable information is stored and retrieved before the meet and confer discussions in order to determine what issues must be addressed during the meet and confer discussions. - (d) If the Court determines that any counsel or party in a case has failed to cooperate and participate in good faith in the meet and confer process or is impeding the purpose of these Principles, the Court may require additional discussions prior to the commencement of discovery, and may impose sanctions, if appropriate.